The-Epic/docs/docs/simplechatgames/commands.md

 To add an item reward, please follow this guide:

-1. Create or obtain the item intended for the reward.
+1. Create or obtain the item you want for the reward.
-2. Hold the item in your main hand (typically the right hand).
+2. Hold the item in your main hand (By default the right hand).
 3. Run the command `/cg reward set item`.

 ### Adding Command Rewards